maestro-server/webdocs/docs/quickstart.rst

 ..
 Note::

-    PS: ``All port its expose``, don't use vagrant in production environment.
+    PS: ``All port its expose``, don't use vagrant in production environment, or put this VM behind public firewall

 ..
 Note::